Biden: Ready for 'long overdue' pick of Black female justice

 “I’ve made no decision except one: The person I will nominate will be somebody of extraordinary qualifications, character and integrity,” he said.
 “And that person will be the first Black woman ever nominated to the United States Supreme Court.
 It is long overdue.”

 Biden’s choice will be historic on its face: No Black woman has ever served on the high court.
-The decision is also notable coming at a time of national reckoning over race and gender inequality.
+But the decision is also coming at a critical time of national reckoning over race and gender inequality.
 However, the court’s 6-3 conservative majority is destined to remain intact.

 Biden is using his choice to fulfill one of his early campaign promises, one that helped resurrect his moribund primary campaign and propel him to the White House in 2020.